zarthon/fabcassa/README.md

 Day 1
 =====
+I will be creating an  independent as well as automated application.
+It can be used from command line as well as by scripts.

 * Fixed on creating an database schema in cassandra first and than move ahead on hadoop
 * Looked on mainly 2 of the high level clients available for cassandra i.e Pycassa for python and pelops for Java.